 Button Description Button Description 1 4 8 9 16 Window division, group the channels and play. Θ Zoom in/out playback image.
-49 Turn on/off audio. П Add tag.
+49 Turn on/off audio.
+Add tag.
 A Lock/unlock video.
 Clip video.
 8 Show videos that contain human. a Show videos that contain vehicle.
-Skip Normal Videos If you have clicked A / A, the device will hide other videos, and only show and play videos that contain human or vehicle during playback.
+Skip Normal Videos If you have clicked A / A , the device will hide other videos, and only show and play videos that contain human or vehicle during playback.
+Z. Display rule frame and target frame.
+Adjust image display effect according to the screen size.